agents-go

 Models

-The SDK abstracts model access behind two small interfaces, with an OpenAI Responses API implementation out of the box:
+The SDK abstracts model access behind two small interfaces, with two backends out of the box: the OpenAI Responses API (the SDK’s native format) and the Anthropic Messages API (translated at the model boundary):

 // Model is one LLM: one call (or one streamed call) per turn.